PatrickNercessian/Liquidation-Scraper/README.md

   - Need to check each item if it can be sold on Amazon before calculating expected sales
   - MAYBE: Every 24 hours, program runs and emails me the best lots
   - \*User Interface
+  - Ability to purchase lots through the program (and create amazon listing drafts for each item)

 \*User Interface: